 MADISON AVENUE-FLAGGING, west side, between One Hundred and Thirty-fourth and One Hundred and Thirty-fifth streets.
 Area of assessment: West side of Madison avenue, between One Hundred and Thirty-fourth and one Hundred and Thirty-fifth streets.

 NINETIETH STREET-FENCING LOTS, south side, between Columbus and Amsterdam avenues.
 Area of assessment: Ward Nos.
-37 to 40, inclusive, of Block side, between Columbias and Amsterdam avenues.
-Area of assessment: Ward Nos.
-37 to 40, inclusive, of Block 1016.
+37 to 40, inclusive, of Block to One Hundred and Sixteenth street, and north side of One Hundred and Fifteenth street, from Madison to Fifth avenue.

 ONE HUNDRED AND FIFIEENTH STREET AND FIFTH AVENUE-FLAGGING, REFLAGGING and CURBING.
-Area of assessment: East side of Fifth avenue, from One Hundred and Fifteenth to One Hundred and Sixteenth street, and north side of One Hundred and Fifteenth street, from Madison to Fifth avenue.
+Area of assessment: East side of Fith avenue, from One Hundred and Fifteenth to One Hundred and Sixteenth street, and north side of One Hundred and Fifteenth street, from Madison to Fifth avenue.

 ONE HUNDRED AND SEVENTEENTH STREET-FLAGGING, ETC., south side, between Madison and Fifth avenues.
-Area of assessment: South side of One Hundred and Seventeenth street, between Madison and Fifth avenues.
+Area of assessment: South side of One Hundred and Seventeenth street, between Madison and Fifth avenues,

-ONE HUNDRED AND TWENTY-THIRD STREET-R-GULATING, GRADING, CURBING and FLAGGING, from Tenth (Amsterdam) avenue to the Boulevard.
+ONE HUNDRED AND TWENTY-THIRD STREET-R'GULATING, GRADING, CURBING and FLAGGING, from Tenth (Amsterdam) avenue to the Boulevard.
 Area of assessment: Both sides of One Hundred and Twenty-third street, from Amsterdam avenue to Boulevard.

-ONE HUNDRED AND THIRTY-SECOND STREET-FENCING, north side. between Fifth and Lenox avenues.
+ONE HUNDRED AND THIRTY-SECOND STREET-FENCING, north side, between Fifth and Lenox avenues.
 Area of assessment: Ward Nos.
 20 to 231⁄2 inclusive of Block 617.

-ONE HUNDRED AND THIRTY-SIXTH STREET-REGULATING, GRADING, CURBING and FLAGGING, from Fifth avenue to the line of limits of grants of land under water.
-Area of assessment: Both sides of One Hundred and Thirty-sixth street to the extent of about 125 feet east of Fith avenue.
+ONE HUNDRED AND THIRTY-SIXTH STREET-FERGULATING, GRADING, CURBING and FLAGGING, from Fifth avenue to the line of limits of grants of land under water.
+Area of assessment: Both sides of One Hundred and Thirty-sixth street to the extent of about 125 feet east of Fifth avenue.